-Treat yourself to a taste of “the good ol’ days” with these frosty, boozy and iconic ice cream drinks.
+Treat yourself to a taste of "the good ol' days" with these iconic boozy ice cream drinks.

 The Grasshopper is one of the most well-known ice cream drinks, and it’s been served at Midwest supper clubs for decades.
-Refreshing creme de menthe and rich creme de cacao take center stage in this vivid green beverage.
+Refreshing creme de menthe and rich creme de cacao take center stage in this Grasshopper recipe from The Drink Blog.
 If you’re a mint chocolate lover and haven’t enjoyed a Grasshopper, you’re long overdue for a delicious treat.

 We’re tickled pink for this sweet digestif!
-The famously bright pink drink gets its signature hue and flavor from Creme de Noyaux, an almond-flavored creme liqueur made from apricots and cherries.
+The Pink Squirrel gets its signature hue and flavor from Creme de Noyaux, an almond-flavored creme liqueur made from apricots and cherries.
 This beauty was invented at Bryant’s Cocktail Lounge in Milwaukee, Wisconsin.

-The story is that Frozen Mudslides were invented in the Cayman Islands in the 1950s.
-But you can serve up the same decadent medley of Irish creme, Kahlua, creme de cacao, chocolate ice cream and vodka at home.
-The Mudslide is a true icon in the boozy beverage world.
+The story is that this cocktail was invented in the Cayman Islands in the 1950s.
+But you can serve up a Frozen Mudslide of Irish creme, Kahlua, creme de cacao, chocolate ice cream and vodka at home.
+It’s a true icon in the boozy beverage world.

 P.S.
 If you’re a fan of this masterpiece, you’ve got to try this amazing Mudslide cheesecake.